 Beer can sometimes develop an unpleasant "skunky" flavor and aroma that is often described as similar to a skunk's defensive spray.
 This skunky smell is the result of a chemical reaction that occurs when the hop compounds in beer are exposed to ultraviolet (UV) light.
+If you notice your beer suddenly tastes bad, this could be one of the reasons.
 Here is an overview of what causes skunky beer and how it can be prevented.

 What Are Hops and How Do They Relate to Lightstruck Flavors?